 Forum posts cannot be completely deleted from the forum history by regular users but they may be disabled.

 The openmod mailing list is hosted free-of-charge by Google Groups.
-A google account is necessary to register (otherwise see here), but any kind of email address can be used to sign up.
+A google account is normally used to register (alternatively follow the procedure described here), but any kind of email address can be used to sign up.
 Your registration is subject to approval.
 The mailing list is public, archived, and indexed by search engines.
 As of August 2018, the mailing list numbers around 500 participants.
 The list of members is available, together with partially-truncated email addresses.
 Registration under an alias is possible if you need anonymity, but real names are preferred.
 Your email address will remain visible to the administrators.

 While not an openmod service, some openmod participants informally maintain a wikipedia page describing the openmod initiative.
 Anyone may edit wikipedia.